quipper/slack-notification-action/README.md

 ### Create a workflow

-To nofity a failure on main branch, create the following workflow:
+To nofity a failure of workflow run on main branch, create the following workflow:

 ```yaml
 name: slack-notification